Overview – Psychopathology

-For example, brain scans consistently show that OCD sufferers have increased activity in the prefrontal cortex area of the brain.
-The prefrontal cortex is responsible for high-level decision making and thinking (as opposed to low-level primal instincts).
-When you have an impulse (e.g. to wash your hands when they are dirty), the prefrontal cortex translates that impulse into action (e.g. washing your hands), and performing that action reduces the impulse.
-However, with OCD sufferers, it may be that the overactivity of the prefrontal cortex means these impulses continue even after performing the behaviour, becoming obsessions and compulsions.
+Brain scans consistently show that OCD sufferers have increased activity in the orbital frontal cortex area of the brain (e.g. Saxena and Rauch (2000)).
+The orbital frontal cortex is sometimes called the ‘worry circuit’ and is responsible for high-level decision making and thinking (as opposed to low-level primal instincts).
+When you have an impulse (e.g. to wash your hands when they are dirty), the orbital frontal cortex translates that impulse into action (e.g. washing your hands), and performing that action reduces the impulse.
+However, with OCD sufferers, it may be that the overactivity of the orbital frontal cortex means these impulses continue even after performing the behaviour, becoming obsessions and compulsions.

-- The cognitive explanation of OCD: Whereas the biological approach explains obsessive thoughts as caused by abnormal biological processes, the cognitive explanation sees the thoughts themselves as the cause of OCD.
+- Alternative explanations: Whereas the biological approach explains obsessive thoughts as caused by abnormal biological processes, the cognitive explanation sees the thoughts themselves as the cause of OCD.
 For example, a cognitive explanation of obsessive-compulsive cleaning may see the sufferer as having persistent irrational thoughts that focus on anxiety-generating stimuli (e.g. a thought that germs are everywhere and going to infect and kill them).
 Behaviours that reduce the anxiety associated with these thoughts (e.g. cleaning) become compulsions through operant conditioning.